espadrine/sc/doc/Readme.md

   HTTPS), those are fields you may specify to indicate where to find information about the website's security.
 Defaults include "https.key", "https.crt", and, as the CA (Certificate Authority, a list of certificates) an empty list.
+- `setuid`: once the server has made the connection, set the user id to something else.
+This is particularly useful if you don't want the server to run as the almighty root user.
+However, executing this requires to be root (so you will need to use `sudo` or the like to run the server).

 The result of `require ( 'camp' )` can also be useful, for instance, to log warnings from the server.
 The logging system uses